-If your user churn is high, you could be spending a lot of money on user acquisition but not getting the maximum ROI from the user.
-By identifying what the issues are, you can improve user retention and therefore revenue.
-Some mobile app verticals are happy with a high churn rate: hyper-casual gaming companies tend to view high churn rates as an inevitable part of their overall business strategy and have adapted their models to accommodate for it.
+If your churn rate is high, this could mean you’re spending a lot of money on user acquisition but not getting the maximum ROI from the user.
+By identifying what the issues are, you can improve user retention — and subsequently revenue.
+Some mobile app verticals are prepared for a high churn rate.
+For example, hyper casual gaming developers tend to view high churn rates as an inevitable part of their overall business strategy and have adapted their models to accommodate for it.